-The following table details the Group's exposure at each of the reporting period to currency risk arising from recognised assets or liabilities denominated in a currency other than the functional currency of the entity to which they relate.
-For presentation purposes, the amounts of the exposure are shown in Malaysian Ringgit ("RM"), translated using the spot rate at the reporting dates.
+The following table details the Group's exposure at the end of the reporting period to currency risk arising from recognised assets or liabilities denominated in a currency other than the functional currency of the entity to which they relate.
+For presentation purposes, the amounts of the exposure are shown in Malaysian Ringgit ("RM"), translated using the spot rate at the year end date.

+Exposure to fore Exposure to foreign currencies

+2023 2022

+Hong Kong Hong Kong

+dollars dollars

+RM'000 RM'000

+Financial assets

-Exposure to foreig gn currencies 2022 Hong Kong dollars RM'000 2021 Hong Kong dollars RM'000 Financial assets Cash and cash equivalents 2 2 ii) Sensitivity analysis
+Cash and cash equivalents 2 2

-27. FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)
+26. FINANCIAL RISK MANAGEMENT AND FAIR VALUES OF FINANCIAL INSTRUMENTS (CONTINUED)